MathiasVDA/Yasgui/README.md

 - **Table**: Interactive table view with sorting, filtering, pagination, and column resizing.
 Ideal for SELECT query results.
 - **Boolean**: Displays boolean results (true/false) with visual indicators.
 Automatically used for ASK queries.
 - **Response**: Raw response viewer with syntax highlighting and code folding.
 Shows the original response from the endpoint in JSON, XML, Turtle, or other formats.
 - **Geo**: Geographic visualization plugin for displaying spatial data on interactive maps.
 Visualizes geospatial triples with coordinates.
+See [Yasgui Geo TG Plugin](https://github.com/Thib-G/yasgui-geo-tg) for more details.
+- **Graph**: Visual graph representation of RDF data using nodes and edges.
+Ideal for CONSTRUCT/DESCRIBE query results.
+See [Yasgui Graph Plugin](https://github.com/Matdata-eu/yasgui-graph-plugin) for more details.
 - **Error**: Displays error messages and diagnostics when queries fail, including CORS troubleshooting guidance.

 Plugins are automatically selected based on the query type and response format.
 You can manually switch between available plugins using the view selector in the results pane.